Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ```

 #### Types of credentials
-The `credential` parameter may be provided as a `TextAnalyticsApiKeyCredential` or as a token from Azure Active Directory.
+The `credential` parameter may be provided as a `AzureKeyCredential` from azure.core.exceptions or as a token from Azure Active Directory.
 See the full details regarding [authentication][cognitive_authentication] of
 cognitive services.

 1. To use an [API key][cognitive_authentication_api_key],
-   pass the key as a string into an instance of `TextAnalyticsApiKeyCredential("<api_key>")`.
+   pass the key as a string into an instance of `AzureKeyCredential("<api_key>")`.
    The API key can be found in the Azure Portal or by running the following Azure CLI command:

     ```az cognitiveservices account keys list --name "resource-name" --resource-group "resource-group-name"```

     Use the key as the credential parameter to authenticate the client:
     ```python
+    from azure.core.credentials import AzureKeyCredential
-    from azure.ai.textanalytics import TextAnalyticsClient, TextAnalyticsApiKeyCredential
+    from azure.ai.textanalytics import TextAnalyticsClient

-    credential = TextAnalyticsApiKeyCredential("<api_key>")
+    credential = AzureKeyCredential("<api_key>")
     text = TextAnalyticsClient(endpoint="https://<region>.api.cognitive.microsoft.com/", credential=credential)
     ```